-DCA requires that the adjusted basis of any community service facility included in eligible basis cannot exceed \$1,250,000.
+DCA requires that the adjusted basis of any CSF included in eligible basis cannot exceed \$1,250,000.

-The costs associated with community service facilities must be broken out separately within DCA's Core Application.
+The costs associated with the CSF must be broken out separately within DCA's Core Application.

 6. Construction Contingency

 For new construction, the construction contingency is limited to a maximum of 5% of the total construction hard costs.
 For rehabilitation, the construction contingency is limited to a maximum of 10% of the total construction hard costs.